 I’m excited to have a guest post for you today from one of my best friends, Riley.
-She offered to share about her experience with hypothalamic amenorrhea (HA) and finding a healthier balance with food and exercise.
+She offered to share about her experience with hypothalamic amenorrhea (HA), working through No Period Now What, and finding a healthier balance with food and exercise.
 This is something that’s close to my heart, as well, as I experienced HA throughout high school and my first year of college, but Riley’s experience is much more recent!

 Riley and I randomly met on a flight from North Carolina to Illinois during the summer before our first year of college together at UNC-Chapel Hill and have been best buds since.
 We’ve run thousands of early morning miles together over the past five years and share a love for great food, cooking & BYO-dinner dates, and deep conversations.
 Riley has a huge heart for other people, is a great listener and empathizer, and is one of most genuine friends a girl could have.

 It’s amazing what a difference a year can make.
 At the end of June in 2018, I was in Atlanta finishing up training to become a high school teacher.
 I was also slowly driving myself crazy by obsessing over exercise and food.